 How do I make a complaint about election signs?

-To make a complaint or allegation of wrongdoing about election signs displayed during a federal election, please write to the Office of the Commissioner of Canada Elections.
+To make a complaint or an allegation of wrongdoing about election signs displayed during a federal election, please write to the Commissioner of Canada Elections.

 The Canada Elections Act does not regulate signs outside of an election, so the Commissioner does not accept complaints about the posting of election signs outside of an election period.